-Master Limited Partnership and Limited Liability Company

-Distributions from master limited partnerships (MLP) and limited liability companies (LLC) reported by the MLP/LLC on schedule K-1 should be mailed directly to you by March 15, 2016.
+Master Limited Partnership and Limited Liability Company Master limited partnership (MLP) and limited liability company (LLC) distributions will be reported by the MLP/LLC on schedules K-1, which should be mailed directly to you by March 15, 2017.
 Proceeds from the sale of an MLP/LLC will be reported on Form 1099-B.